IAKOBVS/jstring/README.md

 ## Features:

-- works with any C string type: functions will take a pointer to string, size, and capacity.
+- works with any C string type: functions will take a pointer to string, size, and capacity
-- in-place literal string and regex replacement: supports backreferences and searching from a specific index.
+- in-place literal string and regex replacement: supports backreferences and searching from a specific index
-- reverse standard string functions: memrchr(), strrstr(), strrspn(), strrcspn().
+- reverse standard string functions: memrchr(), strrstr(), strrspn(), strrcspn()
-- standard string functions for non-nul terminated strings: memspn(), memcspn(), mempbrk().
+- standard string functions for non-nul terminated strings: memspn(), memcspn(), mempbrk()
-- extensions to standard string functions: strnstr(), strnchr(), strcasestr\_len().
+- extensions to standard string functions: strnstr(), strnchr(), strcasestr\_len()
-- string formatting: asprintf() (implemented with vsprintf, which is standard) and vsprintf\_strlen() for checking the size of allocation needed for sprintf().
+- string formatting: asprintf() (implemented with vsprintf, which is standard) and vsprintf\_strlen() for checking the size of allocation needed for sprintf()

 ## Installation: